 3. Insect Repellent

 Brands like Bushman’s/Aero guard, Off, Bugger Off or the cheap Aldi version will help with the flies and mozzies that might want to annoy you.
-We like to carry a can of surface spray to help with the ants as we usually spray our tent area and our tent at night.
+We also like to carry a can of surface spray to help with the ants.

 The sun in Australia can be quite fierce and damaging.
 Its always best to Slip,Slop,Slap all year round.
 We don’t have a preference on a sunscreen we always go for something that is affordable.